xlwings/xlwings/docs/remote_interpreter.rst

 Introduction
 ------------

-Working with a remote Python interpreter consists of two parts:
+xlwings Server consists of two parts:

 * Backend: the Python part
 * Frontend: the xlwings JavaScript module (for Google Sheets/Excel on the web) or the VBA code in the form of the add-in or standalone modules (Desktop Excel)